INDIANA HARLAN REUNION DRAWS A BIG CROWD

 The librarian in Madison, Ill., searched their archives but could find nothing on John Harlan or the Harlan Record.
 Wild, considering he lived there and was the editor.

-the Harlan List at rootsweb and on the MO list itself.
-I will let you all
+projects, the Harlan List at rootsweb and on the MO list itself.
+I will

 Saturday, July 8, was the beautiful, sunny summer day that we had hoped for as our Harlan family reunion began.
 It was held in the home of Pat and Larry Huff in Damascus, Maryland, and co-hosted by Pat Huff and her cousin Claudia Steigler.